 With conte, there is the beauty of a more monochromatic work.
 The tinted paper means that the middle tone is already provided, and so one works with blacks, brown, umber and whites to bring out areas of shadow, and then highlights, to provide the contours of the face.

 I'm based in Norfolk but travel regularly to London.
 I prefer to visit the client in their home as the subject is usually most relaxed there.
 This includes visits to overseas clients and I travel worldwide.

 I work from sittings, which I love, or photographs, which tend to work very well and increasingly serve a purpose these days.
 Life is increasingly busy for us all and often the adults I am commissioned to paint have young families and very full lives.
-Where portraits of children are concerned, they often find sittings boring (or completely impossible, depending on their age!).
-The length of the photo-session depends on the number of people I am photographing, but usually takes between one and two hours.
+Where children are concerned, they often find sittings boring (or completely impossible, depending on their age!).
+The length of the photo-session depends on the number of people I am photographing, but usually takes about an hour.
 If possible, I like to chat or play with the child for a while in order to familiarise myself with their faces, get a good idea of their personality and see what facial expressions are really 'them'.